Brian Hansen (speed skater): Personal life

-Brian was born in Evanston, Illinois, and was raised in Glenview, Illinois with his brother Stevey Hansen is coached by 4-time Olympian Nancy Swider-Peltz.
+Brian was born in Evanston, Illinois, and was raised in Glenview, Illinois with his brother Steve.
+Hansen is coached by 4-time Olympian Nancy Swider-Peltz.
 Brian attended Glenbrook South High School in Glenview.
 After his participation at the 2014 Winter Olympics in Sochi, Brian took two years off to earn his bachelor's degree in business at the University of Colorado Boulder in Boulder, Colorado.